Online information skills

-Together with PhD candidates of the Graduate School, the Erasmus University Library has started to develop a series of e-modules that help PhD candidates to acquire several skills needed during their research project.
+Together with PhD candidates of the Graduate School, the Erasmus University Library developed a series of e-modules that help PhD candidates to acquire several skills needed during their research project.
 These modules are all related to academic information: how to collect, process, manage and (re)use academic output in any form.

 Why is it important to have these skills?